Home Most Beautiful Destinations Around the World12 Top-Rated Places to Live in Belize in 2026 (And Beyond)

 I can’t stop thinking about Belize since my month-long trip exploring this stunning Caribbean paradise.
 Between waking up to howler monkeys in the jungle and watching the sunset paint San Pedro’s waters gold, I found myself asking the same question over and over: “Could I actually live here?”
 Spoiler alert: the answer might be yes.

 My time in places like Placencia, where I spent mornings kayaking through mangroves and afternoons working from beachfront cafes, showed me exactly why the best places in Belize are drawing in more permanent residents every year.
+If you’re still in the “should I even visit first?” stage, my guide to the most stunning places in Belize to visit is the better starting point.
 Whether you’re dreaming of a seafront condo on Ambergris Caye or a jungle retreat in Cayo, these 12 locations offer that perfect blend of paradise and practicality you’ve been searching for.

 Most Beautiful Places to Live in Belize